sanitary laterals

 City Council -

-The contract was described as the 2026 lead water service and sanitary lateral replacement contract targeting the near north side, generally 23rd Street north to 31st Street and east of Forest Avenue to the East Twin River, with some exceptions for areas proposed for future reconstruction.
+The contract was described as 2026 lead water service and sanitary lateral replacement work targeting the near north side, generally 23rd Street north to 31st Street and east of Forest Avenue to the East Twin River, with some exceptions for areas proposed for future reconstruction.

 City Council -